-4-24-2022: Content is being selectively restored.
-If you have an interest in a piece “withdrawn” do not be bashful; ask for it to be restored.
+4-24-2022/8-12-2022: After having been removed, content is being selectively restored.
+If you have an interest in a piece “withdrawn” (marked with **) do not be bashful; ask for it to be restored.
 Time permitting, I may do so, but only if asked.

 - ** Easy 12-3-2020 Poetry